input-output-hk/cardano-tutorials/node-setup/staking-key.md

             > addr.staking

-We can use this address in the same way as [before](tx.md) to receive and make payments: Others can send ada to this address, and we can spent from this address using the _payment_ signing key (which in our example would be the signing key belonging to the verification key `payment.vkey`).
+We can use this address in the same way as [before](tx.md) to receive and make payments: Others can send ada to this address, and we can spend from this address using the _payment_ signing key (which in our example would be the signing key belonging to the verification key `payment.vkey`).